Home

 Two Levels

-By using two level train layouts the upper level could be used for the history of the towns from Boston through North Conway, while the lower level could be used as a hands-on activity center for children.
-Both levels will have detailed scenery and historical content, and allow hands-on operation of trains.
+The bench level at about 3 feet shows the history of the towns from Boston through North Conway, while the upper mezzanine level at about 7 feet features stations along the west side of lake Winnipesaukee.
+Both levels have detailed scenery and historical content, and allow hands-on operation of trains.

 History Narrative

-The museum is divided into sections for Boston, Portsmouth, Dover, Rochester, Wakefield/Sanbornville, Wolfeboro, and North Conway.
-An LCD display and speakers in each section show and tell the history.
+The museum is divided into sections for Boston, Portsmouth, Dover, Rochester, Wakefield/Sanbornville, Wolfeboro, Ossipee, and North Conway.
+Tablets in each section show and tell the history.

 Story Telling